Global rigidity of generic frameworks on the cylinder: Cylindrical frameworks with one free vertex

 We can view $R_{v}(G,p)$ as a rigidity matrix for the framework $(G,p)$ when $v$ is free to move arbitrarily in $\bR^3$ and all other vertices are constrained to stay on $\Y$.
 We will refer to such (infinitesimal) motions as {\em $v$-free (infinitesimal) motions} and say that $(G,p)$ is {\em $v$-free (infinitesimally) rigid} if its only {$v$-free (infinitesimal) motions} are induced by the continuous isometries of $\Y$.
-Then $\rank R_{v}(G,p)=3|V|-2$ if and only if $(G,p)$ is $v$-free infinitesimally rigid and Lemma \ref{lem:expand} will follow from our next result.
+Thus $(G,p)$ is $v$-free infinitesimally rigid if and only if $\rank R_{v}(G,p)=3|V|-2$ and Lemma \ref{lem:expand} will follow immediately from our next result.

 \begin{thm} Let $(G,p)$ be a generic realisation of an $\M_{2,2}^*$-circuit on $\Y$ and $v\in V$.
 Then $(G,p)$ is $v$-free infinitesimally rigid. \end{thm}